bcdavasconcelos/cite-field/README.md

 Most entries will contain only a small subset of these.
 If an invalid field is specified, or if the value of the field is empty, the filter will return an *empty string*.
 The filter modifies the internal document representation; it can be used with many publishing systems that are based on Pandoc.

+Field with names, such as `author`, `editor` and `translator` only prints the family name of the first author, but we could think of a way to print all authors in the future.

 ### Plain Pandoc

 Pass the filter to Pandoc via the `--lua-filter` (or `-L`) command